eonil/igen/README.md

 - Uses JSON as default data encoding container.
 Other encodings can be added, but very unlikely.
 - Rust code is "the standard schema".
 Encoded data will be generated based on Rust code.
+- Not all Rust data structures are supported.
+Only value-semantic and fully cloneable types will be supported.

 "No"
 ----
 - "return values".
 - Concept of "function call".
 There's only "messages".
 - Encoding of pointers or references.
 They're not serializable.
 - Fixed sized array.
+  This is indistinguisable with dynamic sized array.

 "Not Yet"
 ---------
 - Versioning.
-Backward compatibility can be implemented without magic numbers by diffing VCS history.
+Backward compatibility can be implicitly implemented without magic numbers by diffing VCS history.

 Designing Protocol without Return Values
 ----------------------------------------